fyrworx4/old-fyrworx4.github.io/resume.md

     and fully implement them next year, as well as expand that learning potential to the rest of the e-board and to the general members.

-Management Information Systems Student Association
+Management Information Systems Student Association (MISSA) :   MISSA is a club that focuses on data analytics, as well as soft-skills
-:   List open source contributions here, perhaps placing emphasis on
+    within the CIS field.
+Currently holding a board position for SWIFT, I want to stay involved with other clubs on campus to support their mission and contribute back to the community.
+Some of my activities in MISSA include:

-    the project names, for example the **Linux Kernel**, where you implemented multithreading over a long weekend, or **node.js** (with [link](http://nodejs.org)) which was actually totally
+    * volunteering as a moderator for MISSA's tech mixers, and
-    your idea...
+    * competed in their Information Technology Competition (ITC).

 Programming Languages
 :   **first-lang:** Here, we have an itemization, where we only want